tldr-pages/tldr/pages/common/pio-project.md

 `pio project init`

-- Initialize a new PlatformIO project in a specific direcdory:
+- Initialize a new PlatformIO project in a specific directory:

 `pio project init --project-dir {{path/to/project_directory}}`